MindaugasJaunius/GildedRoseKatka/README.md

 # GildedRoseKatka

-I know it it supposed to be "kata", but "katka" just sounded more fun :)
+I know it is supposed to be "kata", but "katka" just sounded more fun :)

 Trying out my refactoring skills using some Java8 in the process.